elhaj101/Souma-s-Events/docs/README.md

   - Engagements
   - Corporate Events
 - **Video Embed**: Displays a video showcasing events organized by Souma's Events.
-- **Contact Form**: The Contact page includes a form where clients can fill out their details to apply for an offer, fulfilling the website's goal.
+- **Contact Form**: The Contact page includes a form where clients can fill out their details to apply for an offer, fulfilling the website's goal it contains inputs like name, email, subject and description.

 ## Manual Testing